gederajeg/corplingr/README.md

 <!-- badges: end -->

-The goal of corplingr is to provide tools for generating concordance, collocates, and word-frequency list from raw text corpora (initiated with the sentence-based corpus of [Indonesian Leipzig Corpora](https://corpora.uni-leipzig.de/en?corpusId=ind_mixed_2013) collection).
+The goal of corplingr is to provide tools for generating concordance, collocates, and word-frequency list from raw/unannotated corpora.
+Users are suggested to use [collogetr](https://gederajeg.github.io/collogetr/) as the specific package for extracting window-span collocates based on input from the sentence-based corpus of [Indonesian Leipzig Corpora](https://corpora.uni-leipzig.de/en?corpusId=ind_mixed_2013) collection); corplingr so far provides tested functions to generate concordance/keyword in context (KWIC) display and frequency list from the sentence-based corpus of Leipzig Corpora.

 ## Installation